DerGuru/The-Resonant/New Chapters/Part1/P1-16_The_Storm.md

 And then, something changed.

-The resonance that Jason had learned to feel over the past weeks—the constant background hum of the city, the gentle pulse of RAE's presence—suddenly spiked.
+The resonance that Jason had learned to feel over the past weeksâ€”the constant background hum of the city, the gentle pulse of RAE's presenceâ€”suddenly spiked.

 Sharp.
 Discordant.
 Wrong.

 Jason gasped, his hand going to his chest.
-"What—"
+"Whatâ€”"

 *Something just entered the local field.
 Powerful.
 Structured.
 Searching.*